 Borosilicate Glass is Much More Resistant to Thermal Shock

 Borosilicate glass has a very low CTE (Coefficient of Thermal Expansion) whereas soda lime glass has a very high CTE.
-It’s for this reason that all quality cookware is made from borosilicate glass.

 Is it a bit more expensive, but as the expression goes, “you get what you pay for.”